As low as: $59.95

-Why add the 2017-W Burnished American Silver Eagle NGC MS69 to your collection?
+Why add the 2018-W Burnished American Silver Eagle NGC MS69 to your collection?

-This 2017-W Burnished American Silver Eagle achieved the elevated Mint State 69 grade from the experts at Numismatic Guaranty Corporation (NGC).
-The series was introduced by the US Mint in 1986 as America's official silver bullion coin and has had unprecedented success in the intervening years.
-This example was struck on a .999 fine silver 1 oz. planchet at the West Point Branch of the Mint.
+This 2018-W Burnished American Silver Eagle was awarded the elevated Mint State 69 (MS69) grade from the third party grading experts at Numismatic Guaranty Corporation (NGC).
+The ASE series was introduced in 1986 as the U.S. Mint's official silver bullion coin and has enjoyed unprecedented success since inception.
+This example was struck on a 1 oz. .999 fine silver planchet at the West Point Branch of the U.S. Mint.

 Beautiful Weinman obverse design

-Noted artist Adolph Weinman was the genius behind the image used on the obverse of this series.
-The image depicts Lady Liberty carrying the American Flag, and laurel and oak branches as symbols of unity, prosperity, and strength.
-The artist responsible for the reverse image is John Mercanti, former Chief Engraver of the US Mint.
-His Heraldic Eagle appears beneath a field of thirteen stars and clutches arrows and the olive branch of peace.
+Artist Adolph A. Weinman was the designer behind the stirring image used on the obverse of this iconic series.
+The image depicts Lady Liberty wrapped in the American Flag as she holds laurel and oak branches as symbols of unity, prosperity and strength.
+The artist responsible for the reverse image is John M. Mercanti, 12th Chief Engraver of the US Mint.
+His Heraldic Eagle appears beneath an inverted triangular field of thirteen stars as it clutches arrows and an olive branch.

-The "Burnished" or uncirculated collector finish from the US Mint is achieved through a specialized process wherein the planchet is polished in a metal-on-metal application prior to being struck.
-This polishing gives the finished coin a matte appearance.
-Coins with this finish are "Numismatic" versions of the coin and often have lower mintages than their proof counterparts.
-Mint State 69 coins are highly regarded collector-grade coins with excellent characteristics.
+The "Burnished" or uncirculated collector finish from the U.S. Mint is achieved because the planchet is polished in a specialized manner before being struck.
+This polishing gives the finished coin a uniform and frosty appearance.
+Coins with this finish are "Numismatic" versions of the series and typically have lower mintage numbers than proofs.
+MS69 coins are highly regarded collector-grade coins with excellent characteristics.

-Order your NGC graded Mint State 69 example of the 2017-W Burnished American Silver Eagle from ModernCoinMart today.
+Order your NGC graded MS69 example of the 2018-W Burnished American Silver Eagle from ModernCoinMart today.